orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 If you are using *Synaptic*, you can add the repositories, update and install the packages through the graphical interface.

-For further informations about Ubuntu packages go to `ubuntugis-unstable <https://launchpad.net/~ubuntugis/+archive/ubuntugis-unstable>`__ launchpad page and click on Read about installing.
+For further information about Ubuntu packages go to `ubuntugis-unstable <https://launchpad.net/~ubuntugis/+archive/ubuntugis-unstable>`__ launchpad page and click on Read about installing.